 Then we concern the linearized problem related to Euler-Lagrange equation \eqref{RSe} at the function $U_\mu$, which leads to consider the following problem:

-It is easy to verify that $\frac{N-4}{2}U_\mu+x\cdot \nabla U_\mu$ (which equals $\frac{\partial U_{\mu,\lambda}}{\partial \lambda}|_{\lambda=1}$) solves the linear equation \eqref{RSel}.
-We say $U_\mu$ is non-degenerate if all the solutions of \eqref{RSel} result from the invariance (up to scalings) of \eqref{RSe}.
-The non-degeneracy of solutions for \eqref{RSe} is a key ingredient in analyzing the blow-up phenomena of solutions to various elliptic equations on bounded or unbounded domain in $\mathbb{R}^N$ or Riemannian manifolds whose asymptotic behavior is encoded in \eqref{defulaeb}, we refer to \cite{CD17,DG19} for examples.
+It is obvious that $\frac{N-4}{2}U_\mu+x\cdot \nabla U_\mu$ (which equals to $\frac{\partial U_{\mu,\lambda}}{\partial \lambda}|_{\lambda=1}$) solves the linear equation \eqref{RSel}.
+We say that $U_\mu$ is non-degenerate if all the solutions of \eqref{RSel} result from the invariance (up to scalings) of \eqref{RSe}.
+The non-degeneracy of solutions for \eqref{RSe} is a key ingredient in analyzing the blow-up phenomena of solutions whose asymptotic behavior is encoded in \eqref{defulaeb}.
 Therefore, it is quite natural to ask the following question: